Prof. James M. LaFave, NSEL Director

 3051 Sidney Lu Building | jwp@illinois.edu | (217) 333-4388

-Professor Phillips has conducted research in the area of biomechanics, publishing one of the first studies on the aging effect in silicone-gel breast implants.
+Professor Phillips has conducted research in biomechanics, publishing one of the first studies on the aging effects in silicone-gel breast implants.
 He developed a simple but effective load cell for measuring the axial force and twisting moment in wire ropes, such as those used in deep-shaft mines.
-He also used the then newly developed pulsed-ruby laser in a photoelastic analysis of mechanical pulse propagation in curved beams.
+He also used the, then, newly developed pulsed-ruby laser in a photoelastic analysis of mechanical pulse propagation in curved beams.
 Professor Phillips oversees testing on the 3-million-pound testing machine in Talbot Laboratory, as well as the machine’s calibration to standards set by the National Institute of Standards and Technology.

 Marc A. Killion, NSEL Machine Shop Supervisor